5 In-Demand Skills You Can Learn Online

-If you’re job hunting or looking for a new line of work, adding to your arsenal of marketable skills can be a huge help.
-Not only will employers find you more compelling as a candidate, you may discover an interest or talent you never knew you had.
+If you’re job hunting or looking for a new line of work, adding some high-quality, marketable skills can be a huge help.
+Not only will employers find you more compelling as a candidate, but you may discover an interest or talent you never knew you had.

 Best for: Data analysis, website development, app creation

 Codecademy is one of the best known free coding resources for newbies.
 Classes range from introductory to advanced, so you’ll have plenty to choose from.
-Free Code Camp has similar offerings, and after you’ve had some instructional time, they’ll even set you up working on volunteer projects for nonprofits.
+Free Code Camp has similar offerings, and after you’ve had some instructional time, they’ll even set you up with volunteer projects to help nonprofits and grow your experience.

 2. Graphic design